mttrkm/BlazorLocalizationIssueWithCore3_1SDK/README.md

 # BlazorLocalizationIssueWithCore3_1SDK
 This project is minimum localization sample.
-Blazor server localization issue in Visual Studio 16.4 + .NET Core 3.1 SDK.
+It is usable To reproduce Blazor server localization issue in Visual Studio 16.4 + .NET Core 3.1 SDK.

 Localization works with Visual Studio 16.3.10 + .NET Core 3.0 SDK.
 But that does not work by upgrading Visual Studio 16.4 + .NET Core 3.1 SDK.